 Step 1: Determine if your new employer has a defined contribution plan, such as a 401(k) or 403(b), that allows rollovers from other plans.
 Spend some time evaluating the new plan's investment options to decide if you will be satisfied with them and they fit your investment style.
 If your new employer doesn't have a retirement plan or if the portfolio options really aren't that appealing, consider staying in your old employer's plan or setting up a new rollover IRA at a credit union, bank, or brokerage firm of your choice.

 Step 2: If you decide that rolling your old retirement account into your new employer’s plan makes sense, contact the appropriate person in your company or HR department and request instructions for making a rollover contribution.
 If you make the decision to roll your account to an IRA, contact the IRA custodian to request specific instructions to make sure you don’t make any mistakes and create a taxable event.
 You may have to fill out paperwork to establish an Individual Retirement Account if you do not already have one established.
-(See What to Know Before You Start an IRA Rollover)

 The instructions you receive should usually include the following type of information: